xbot/omnifocus-plugin-generate-work-journal/README.md

 #### Ignored tags

 There are always some tasks that are not suitable to put in the work journal, you can identify them by using tags.
-Logs with tags selected in this option won't be put the generated content.
+Logs with tags selected in this option won't be put in the generated content.

 ### Generate the work journal